Octavius-Dante/Arthelais/ex_6/Readme.md

 </br>

-Example of same block with synchronous activity , Check for the JQuery function name online for documentation to see what are all the parameters can be used
+Example of same block with synchronous activity.
+</br>Check for the JQuery function name online for documentation to see what are all the parameters can be used.

 ```html